vega/altair/doc/user_guide/interactions.rst

 Binding: Adding Data Driven Inputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With an understanding of the selection types and conditions, you can now add data-driven input elements to the charts using the  :class:`bind`.
+With an understanding of the selection types and conditions, you can now add data-driven input elements to the charts using the ``bind`` option.
 As specified by `Vega-lite binding <https://vega.github.io/vega-lite/docs/bind.html#input-element-binding>`_, selections can be bound two-ways:

 1. Single selections can be bound directly to an input elements. *For example, a radio button.*
 2. Interval selections which can be bound to scale. *for example, zooming in on a map.*